Planning & Scheduling

 - PASS (Planning and Scheduling System) manager.

-The OASIS-PS software is designed to support a wide range of planning and scheduling applications and can easily be tailored via database modifications, DECwindows updates, and new rule base creation.
+The OASIS-PS software was designed to support a wide range of planning and scheduling applications and can easily be tailored via database modifications, DECwindows updates, and new rule base creation.

 OASIS-PS allows for the manipulation of intervals by the user via the user interface and by the expert system via the scheduling knowledge base.
 These intervals contain application-specific information held in the application-specific database portion of OASIS-PS.
 This information is transformed by the PASS manager to specific communication message formats which convey schedule information to external elements.
 Application-specific information may be entered into the database by decommutation software written in the PASS manager.
 This information may be displayed to the user in a variety of application-specific ways in order to allow the user access to planning data with the context desired for the particular task.
 In this way both the planning and scheduling information may be presented to the user at a common interface.